SERVERLESS VS SELF-HOSTED 2026: MEDIA STORAGE COSTS COMPARED (S3 VS R2 VS B2)

 The $109 Million Question: What’s Figma Actually Spending On?

-So Figma drops $300,000 every single day on cloud services (that’s roughly $109.5 million annually if you’re keeping track).
+So Figma — the collaborative design platform used by millions — spends $300,000 every single day on cloud services (that’s roughly $109.5 million annually if you’re keeping track).
 For a company processing 4+ billion design elements daily, that’s… actually pretty reasonable?
 But it got us thinking: where does all that money go?

 Here’s our educated guess at how they’re burning through cash: